Discounts and rewards

 Trading rewards can be defined by the following things:

-• How the reward is distributed to those eligible, pro-rata or by rank
+- How the reward is distributed to those eligible, pro-rata, by rank, or by lottery

 Extra rewards for validators can also be set up.
 Learn more about them on the validator scores and rewards page.